mvallim/kubernetes-under-the-hood/documentation/kube-masters.md

 The kubeadm tool is good if you need:

-* A simple way for you to try out Kubernetes, possibly for the first time.
+- A simple way for you to try out Kubernetes, possibly for the first time.
-* A way for existing users to automate setting up a cluster and test their application.
+- A way for existing users to automate setting up a cluster and test their application.
-* A building block in other ecosystem and/or installer tools with a larger scope.
+- A building block in other ecosystem and/or installer tools with a larger scope.

 > Reference: https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/

 This approach requires less infrastructure.
 The etcd members and control plane nodes are co-located.

-1. Run the following commands to init master node:
+1. Run the following commands to init the master node:

    ```console
    debian@busybox:~$ ssh kube-mast01